jesskelsall/astarus/sessions/completed/MC01M.md

 ## Returning to [Creek](../../characters/creek.md)

-While away from the [Scintil Delta](../../places/rivers-lakes/scintil-delta.md), [Keranios](../../characters/keranios.md) and [Marik Kaligavone](../../characters/marik-kaligavone.md) receive a letter ([MC01M-L-1](../../letters/MC01M-L-1.md)) from their Marsh Skimmer contract, [Creek](../../characters/creek.md), requesting their presence at [Tabaxi's Folly](../../places/buildings/tabaxis-folly.md).
+While away from the [Scintil Delta](../../places/rivers-lakes/scintil-delta.md), [Keranios](../../characters/keranios.md) and [Marik Kaligavone](../../characters/marik-kaligavone.md) receive a letter ([MC01M-L-1](../../letters/MC01M-L-1.md)) from their [Marsh Skimmers](../../organisations/marsh-skimmers.md) contract, [Creek](../../characters/creek.md), requesting their presence at [Tabaxi's Folly](../../places/buildings/tabaxis-folly.md).
 Marik reads it to Kera who is illiterate.
-[Creek](../../characters/creek.md) notes their debt to him after he bailed them out of jail earlier in their Marsh Skimmer career.
+[Creek](../../characters/creek.md) notes their debt to him after he bailed them out of jail earlier in their [Marsh Skimmers](../../organisations/marsh-skimmers.md) career.

 The pair make their way back to [Murkwallow](../../places/cities/murkwallow.md), heading across the [River Scintil](../../places/rivers-lakes/river-scintil.md) by boat and into the city.
 Once there they locate one of the secret entrances hidden under a canal bridge, pressing the secret cobblestone button to unlock the push-in door.